Liam Williams (rugby union): Wales

 Williams secured his first Grand Slam with Wales during the 2019 Six Nations Championship.
 Williams started every game at 15 and contributed a Man of the Match performance in the 21–13 win over England on 23 February 2019.
 This win also sealed Wales' 12th consecutive test win – beating the previous record of 11, set between 1907 and 1910.

 In September 2019, Williams was selected as part of the Wales squad for 2019 Rugby World Cup.
 Williams entered the tournament as first choice full-back and started at 15 in each game he played as Wales reached the semi-finals.
 Williams scored his first Rugby World Cup try on 23 September 2019 in the opening game against Georgia.
 After impressing in the 29–25 win against Australia, Williams scored again in the following game against Fiji, helping Wales to secure their qualification for the quarter-finals.
 After overcoming France and booking their place in the semi-finals, Williams suffered an ankle injury ahead of the game, ruling him out of the rest of the tournament.

 In November 2024, Williams announced he would be leaving the Kubota Spears.
 A move back to a club in the UK would likely mean that he is available for selection for Wales for the 2025 Six Nations.
 In January 2025, he returned to the starting lineup in the opening game of the 2025 Six Nations, a defeat to France.

+In January 2026, he confirmed his retirement from international rugby.